SauravP97/ai-engineering-primer/README.md

 #### :golf: Module 3: RAG - Retrieval Augmented Generation

+The module focuses on enhancing AI workflows with external knowledge.
+It covers Self-RAG, which enables agents to critique outputs through self-reflection, and Corrective RAG, which integrates web search as a fallback knowledge base to improve accuracy.

 | S.No. | Topic       | Duration    | |
 | ---   | ----------- | ----------- | --- |
 | 1 | Self RAG - Making your Agentic workflows critique through Self-Reflection | 39 mins | [Watch]() |
 | 2 | Corrective RAG - Integrating Web Search as a fallback knowledge base | 47 mins | [Watch]() |

 #### :golf: Module 4: Projects | Building Agentic AI Workflows from scratch

+The module focuses on practical, hands-on application.
+It guides you through building real-world agentic workflows using LangChain, including a personalized LinkedIn post creator, a referral outreach assistant, a Text-to-SQL database agent, and a Google career recommendation and resume review agent.

 | S.No. | Topic       | Duration    | |
 | ---   | ----------- | ----------- | --- |